 The student and advisor will develop a program of study prior to the end of the spring semester of the first year in school.
-All course work taken by the student must be approved by the academic advisor and Graduate Director.
-A student's Program of Study must be signed by the student, student's advisor and the Graduate Director and filed with The Graduate School no later than one (1) year after being fully admitted.
+All coursework taken by the student must be approved by the academic advisor and Graduate Director.
+The Program of Study Form (MPOS) must be signed by the student, student's advisor and the Graduate Director and filed with The Graduate School no later than one (1) year after being fully admitted.
 Further registration will be blocked if the Program of Study is not on file by that time.
 Students will not be allowed to take the Progression Exam until this program of study has been filed.
 There is no foreign language requirement.
-Courses taken for undergraduate credit can never be on any graduate Program of Study, master's or doctoral.
+Courses taken for undergraduate credit can never be on any master's program of study.